gdsge/gdsge.github.io/_sources/usage/functions.rst.txt

 .. function:: GDSGE_INTERP_VEC[vec_index](shock, var_state1, var_state2, ...)

-    Return each *var_interp* evaluated at (var_state1, var_state2, ...) for the exogenous shock index referred by argument *shock*, in the order defined in *var_interp*.
+    Return each *var_interp* evaluated at (var_state1, var_state2, ...) for the exogenous shock index referred by argument *shock*, according to the order defined in *var_interp*.
 For example,

     .. code-block:: GDSGE